Undergraduate students

 - You must repeat a course;

-- You would like to reduce your course load (full-time status implies 12 credits per term);
+- You want to reduce your course load (full-time is 12 credits per term);

-- You are a Co-op student and you did not secure a work-term (Note: you must also submit a "Change of Sequence" request form which can be found on COMPASS).
+- You are a Co-op student and did not secure a work-term ("Change of Sequence" request form required, please refer to COMPASS).

-We strongly recommend that you follow the guidelines below and create your sequence using our Program Planning Template (5-year).
-It is important to plan from now through graduation, not one term at a time.
-Once complete, we encourage you to have the modified sequence reviewed by your Undergraduate Program Assistant.
+We strongly recommend following the guidelines below and using our Program Planning Template (5-year).
+It is important to plan through to graduation, not one term at a time.
+Once complete, we encourage you to have your revised sequence reviewed by your Undergraduate Program Assistant.

 - The Undergraduate Calendar for rules, regulations, and detailed course descriptions including pre-requisites and co-requisites.